open-telemetry/opentelemetry-cpp/README.md

 * macOS 10.15 ( Xcode 12.2 )
 * Windows Server 2019 (Visual Studio Enterprise 2019 )

-In general, the code shipped from this repoitory should build on all the platforms having C++ compiler with [supported C++ standards](#supported-c-versions)
+In general, the code shipped from this repository should build on all platforms having C++ compiler with [supported C++ standards](#supported-c-versions)

 ## Installation